Montserrat's City of Ash – Saint Peter's, Montserrat - Atlas Obscura

 While we tend to think about volcanos as having short-lasting, devastating eruptions, many are very slow moving, operating on a much more geological time scale.
 So it is with the Soufriere Hills volcano, which – much to the horror of the island residents – has been taking its sweet time, and been in an active state of eruption since 1995.

-With the ongoing eruption the South side of the island was declared uninhabitable and over half of the 12,000 people living on the island before the eruption have never returned since being evacuated.
-Those that have stayed live on the north side of the island and have rebuilt their port and airport.
+With the ongoing eruption, the south side of the island was declared uninhabitable.
+Over half of the 12,000 people living on the island before the eruption have never returned since being evacuated.
+Those who have stayed live on the north side of the island and have rebuilt their port and airport.

 The volcano is being closely studied by the Montserrat Volcano Observatory.
 Scientists believe that the volcano is made up of two large magma chambers stacked on top of each other, which may be causing the extended eruption.